Module overview

 Teaching methods will include lectures and laboratory demonstrations.

-Learning activities include directed reading, problem solving, report writing.
+Learning activities include directed reading, problem solving, and analysis of experimental data.

 Type | Hours |